Open-S2/open-vector-tile/README.md

 * ♻️ Feature Properties & M-Values are stored as "Shapes" which reuses objects only needing to do lookups on values.
 * 🏛 Column encoding of data to make it more compact.
 Better gzip and brotli compression.
 * 🪺 Support nested objects in properties.
-* 📦 All features support first class BBOX data like IDs.
+* 📦 All features support first class citizen `BBOX` data like IDs.
-* 😑 Lines support "offsets" to know the distance it's traveled.
+* 😑 Lines support `offsets` to know the distance it's traveled (useful for rendering dashed lines).

 ## Inspiration